 When falafel is made the traditional way, is indeed a vegan food; it’s a great source of protein for people who have cut meat out of their diet.
 It’s relatively low in fat and has no cholesterol if you fry it in heart-healthy grapeseed oil.
 And if you top it with veggies in a pita, it becomes a filling and nourishing meal!
 Sure beats a Big Mac, if you ask me.

-In Israel, falafel has been adopted from Arab cuisine and the most popular form, made with chickpeas, is wildly popular.
-Falafel stands are as numerous and plentiful in Israel as McDonalds here in the U.S. If only we had half as many falafel stands in the U.S. as we do McDonalds, I’d be a very happy girl.
-It’s a delicious form of fast food that is much lighter and better for your heart than burgers and fries.
+In Israel, falafel has been adopted from Arab cuisine and the version made with chickpeas is wildly popular.
+Falafel stands are as numerous and plentiful in Israel as fast food restaurants are here in the U.S. Falafel is also fast and easy, but more nourishing and better for your heart than burgers and fries.
 The idea of stuffing falafel into pita pockets is actually an invention of Yemenite Jewish immigrants to Israel.
-The introduction of falafel pita sandwiches made falafel portable, which expanded its popularity and made it into the number one “fast food” in Israel.
+The introduction of pita sandwiches made falafel portable, which expanded its popularity and made it into the number one “fast food” in Israel.

-On my trip to Israel this past summer, one of the last food stops we made was for a falafel pita.
-I asked our friend Hagai to take us to his favorite falafel restaurant; he took us to Mana Mana on Yehuda Hamaccabi street in Tel Aviv.
-At that time, it was run by a three-generation family—grandfather, father, and son.
+On my trip to Israel this past summer, one of the last stops we made was for a falafel pita.
+I asked our friend Hagai to take us to his favorite falafel joint, Mana Mana, on Yehuda Hamaccabi street in Tel Aviv.
+At that time it was run by a three-generation family—grandfather, father, and son.
 The young son ran the cash register with the confidence and authority of a 40 year-old.
 Apparently the restaurant has changed management since then, so I can’t vouch for the food now, but at the time they made a truly delicious falafel—crispy on the outside, hot and fluffy on the inside, with fresh toppings grown on local kibbutzim.

 Here is my recipe for falafel, along with a few variations you can try.
-Falafel was originally made with fava beans and continues to be made that way in Egypt and other Arab countries, but Israeli falafel is made from chickpeas.
-This is because many Jews have a medical deficiency called G6PD, which is a hereditary enzymatic deficiency that can be triggered by fava beans.
-I have included an Egyptian falafel recipe variation at the end of the blog if you’d like to try making it that way.
+Falafel was originally made with fava beans and continues to be made this way in Egypt and other Arab countries, but Israeli falafel is almost universally made from chickpeas.
+This is because many Jews have a medical deficiency called G6PD, a hereditary enzymatic deficiency that can be triggered by fava beans.
+I have included an Egyptian falafel recipe variation at the end of the blog if you would like to try making it that way.
 It’s greener and spicier than the Classic Falafel.

 You will need to soak dried chickpeas overnight for your falafel to turn out right; canned beans are too tender and contain too much moisture to achieve the right consistency.
 Don’t cook the beans, because this will result in a mushier and denser falafel, which is not the proper texture.
 I’ve also included instructions for constructing your own falafel pita.
 As they say in Israel, Bete’avon!